 What is Position Sizing in Crypto Trading?

 Position sizing is the process of determining how much of your capital to allocate to a single trade.
-It's arguably the most important aspect of risk management and can mean the difference between long-term success and blowing your account.
+It is the most important aspect of risk management.

 Why Position Sizing Matters

-Many traders focus obsessively on entry and exit points while ignoring position size.
-This is a critical mistake.
-Even with a 70% win rate, improper position sizing can lead to account destruction.
+Many traders obsess over entry and exit while ignoring size.
+Even with a high win rate, poor sizing can destroy an account.

-A trader with a 40% win rate and proper position sizing will outperform a trader with a 60% win rate and poor position sizing over the long run.
+A trader with a 40% win rate and proper position sizing can outperform a 60% win rate trader with poor sizing.
 Risk management beats prediction every time.

 The Position Sizing Formula

-The most common method is the percentage risk model.
-Here's how it works:
+The most common method is the percentage risk model:

 Formula: